SPAIA/xiao_sense/README.md

 You fursther need to enable the option "Support for external, SPI-connected RAM" annd change "Mode (QUAD/OCT) of SPI RAM chip in use" to "octalmode PSRAM"

+Set the custom partion table csv to partitions.csv

+Make sure you have the ESP certificate bundle enabled in your project configuration.
+You can do this in menuconfig under "Component config" -> "ESP-TLS" -> "Use Certificate Bundle".

 Camera and Sdcard mapped for Xiao ESP32-S3 (Sense)

 # Pin Map